 Unmet financial need remains a significant barrier to degree completion for many low‐income students, especially those in their final year of college – when savings are often exhausted and traditional need-based financial aid proves insufficient in covering students’ expenses.
 Nearly 15 percent of students with three‐quarters of their required credits fulfilled leave college without degrees, often due to financial constraints.

-In 2016, USU and APLU awarded $450,000 in grants to nine APLU-USU universities to help institutions launch or expand micro-grant programs that concluded in 2018.
-The grants strengthened the infrastructures of institutions already serving a significant share of non-traditional, disadvantaged students who are low-income, first-generation, Pell Grant-eligible and minorities.
+The grants have proven highly effective in driving graduation gains so far.
+In 2016, USU and APLU awarded $450,000 to nine APLU-USU universities to help institutions launch or expand micro-grant programs.
+An APLU-USU examination of the grants showed that 93 percent of recipients were either retained or completed their degrees.
+The grants also strengthened the infrastructure of institutions serving a significant share of non-traditional, disadvantaged students who are low-income, first-generation, Pell Grant-eligible, and minorities.

 Joining with researchers at Temple University, APLU and USU have undertaken a rigorous empirical study completion grants’ efficacy across eleven institutions.
 The study is funded with a five‐year, $4 million grant from the U.S. Department of Education’s Institute of Education Sciences.

 In the first year of the grant, the research team studied the implementation of completion grant programs at seven institutions.
 The team then collaborated with participating institutions to co-construct a common completion grant program across 11 institutions that researchers will conduct randomized controlled trials on completion grants to examine their effectiveness.